Did you hear DC is 'killing' a bunch of superheroes again?

-"I felt at the time it was a bit hokey," inker Mike DeCarlo tells Newsarama.
+"I felt at the time it was a bit hokey," inker Mike DeCarlo told Newsarama.
 "But I understood marketing enough to go along with the idea."

-That being said, even before the voting was announced he and the rest of the creative team assumed fans would vote for Jason Todd's death.
+That being said, even before the voting was announced DeCarlo and the rest of the creative team assumed fans would vote for Jason Todd's death.

-"We counted on the vote being against him living," he says.
+"We counted on the vote being against him living," he said.

-Despite their speculation, DC had Starlin, Aparo, and DeCarlo create two different endings to account for fans' decision either way.
+Despite their speculation, DC had Starlin, Aparo, and DeCarlo create two different endings to account for the readers' decision either way.

-Writer Jim Starlin tells Newsarama said he thought fans would vote for Jason Todd's death and was surprised by the slim margin of 72 votes.
+Writer Jim Starlin told Newsarama said he thought fans would vote for Jason Todd's death and was surprised by the slim margin of 72 votes.

 "I never expected to see that in print actually.
 I knew who my fans were and I figured that Robin was toast the moment they decided to put this thing out.
-I was surprised at the time just how close it was," Starlin tells Newsarama.
+I was surprised at the time just how close it was," Starlin said.

-32 years later and after Jason Todd's return from death in Batman's 'Hush' storyline, 'A Death in the Family' remains a seminal story for readers - and one that continues to sell to this day, even helped by Todd's death being retconned.
+Over three decades later and after Jason Todd's return from death in Batman's 'Hush' storyline (opens in new tab), 'A Death in the Family' remains a seminal story for readers - and one that continues to sell to this day, even helped by Todd's death being retconned.

-"Collectors still seek out the 'A Death in the Family' issues and Jason Todd's early appearances," Field explains.
+"Collectors still seek out the 'A Death in the Family' issues and Jason Todd's early appearances," Field explained in 2020.
 "Given his later reappearance as the Red Hood, Jason is still a key character in the world of Batman."

 Speaking of Robins, here's Newsarama's look at Batman's best Robins of all time.
 Just keep in mind, Jason Todd has turned out to be a great character, but he wasn't a great Robin.